How to Document a Bank or Government Impersonation Scam Properly

 - Monitor bank transactions

-- Activate account alerts
+- Activate alerts

-- Consider placing a fraud alert on your credit profile
+- Consider a fraud alert

 Common Mistakes to Avoid

-Ignoring the incident
+- Ignoring the incident

-Deleting messages too quickly
+- Deleting messages too quickly

-Failing to take screenshots
+- Failing to take screenshots

-Waiting days before reporting
+- Waiting days before reporting

-Assuming no harm was done
+- Assuming no harm was done

 Even unsuccessful attempts should be documented.
-They contribute to intelligence tracking.

 Quick Documentation Checklist